carljunepiao/Lab2/README.md

 # Processor Management and Job Scheduling
-CMSC 137: Lab Exercise 2
+Lab Exercise 2 in CMSC 137

 Desciption and Instruction